 Your book may be barred from several writing contests.

 Some vanity publishers will publish anything as long as they get paid.
-This means less-than-ideal work is put out there, which again, can affect your reputation as a writer negatively.
+This means less-than-ideal work is put out there, which again, can negatively affect your reputation as a writer.

 Lack of transparency in many companies.
 The fact that most vanity publishers advertise themselves as “self-publishing companies” causes me concern from the get-go.
 Some may say it’s semantics, but if someone else owns your ISBN and makes most decisions with regards to your book, you’re not self-publishing.
 Companies should be transparent about this, and they aren’t.
 Which leads me to…